David Haig: Film and television

-Haig appeared in the 1994 film Four Weddings and a Funeral and had a supporting role in the BBC television sitcom The Thin Blue Line playing Inspector Grim, the inept foil to Rowan Atkinson's Inspector Fowler.
+Haig appeared in the 1994 film Four Weddings and a Funeral and had a main role in the BBC television sitcom The Thin Blue Line (1995), playing Inspector Grim, the inept foil to Rowan Atkinson's Inspector Fowler.
 He also appeared in Love on a Branch Line, a TV series broadcast by the BBC in four episodes.
 In 2002 he played the brother of Four Weddings co-star Hugh Grant in the romantic comedy Two Weeks Notice.
 In 2007, he appeared in a Comic Relief sketch called "Mr. Bean's Wedding" as the bride's father, reuniting with Atkinson.